Table of Contents

 Performance

-The Sony A7C is equipped with a 35.9 x 24.0 mm Exmor R CMOS full-frame sensor, paired with the BIONZ X image processor.
-This combination is designed to deliver high-quality images with excellent dynamic range and color accuracy.
+In the Sony A7C, the Exmor R CMOS full-frame sensor measuring 35.9×24.0mm was partnered with the BIONZ X processor.
+This combination should ensure high-quality photograph generation with excellent dynamic range and color rendition.

 2. Autofocus:

-The autofocus system in the Sony A7C leverages the same technology found in Sony’s more advanced models, featuring 693 phase-detection points and 425 contrast-detection points.
-This hybrid AF system is designed to deliver fast and accurate focusing performance.
+The autofocus system in the Sony A7C utilizes the same technology found in some of Sony’s advanced models with 693 phase-detection points and 425 contrast-detection points.
+This hybrid AF system is made to achieve fast and effective focusing performance.

 3. Burst Shooting and Shutter: